SCOPE OF THIS CHAPTER

 1.6 Social Work Visits During the Placement

-The child's social worker must visit the child in the placement within 1 week of the placement and thereafter every 6 weeks - see Social Worker Visits to Children Looked After Procedure.
+The child's social worker must visit the child in the placement within 1 week of the placement and thereafter every 6 weeks - see Social Worker Visits to Children in Care Procedure.

 If the child is placed with parents pending assessment (see Section 2, Immediate Placements), social work visits must take place at least once a week until the first Child Looked After Review, thereafter at intervals of not more than 6 weeks.